Skip to content

 name: MindRoom # Default: "MindRoom" (display name for the root Space)

-# Matrix delivery policy (optional)
+# Matrix sync transport (optional)

 # Timezone for scheduled tasks (optional)